intelliot/x-address-proposal/src/README.md

 Furthermore, this new format distinguishes between production (aka mainnet) and test (aka test net or altnet).

+### Motivation for expiration

+Destination tags are 32-bit unsigned integers, so the maximum value is 2^32 - 1, or 4294967295.
+While this is a decent amount of granularity, it is not, for instance, enough to give each human on Earth a unique destination tag.
+Furthermore, we recommend against using sequential tags (i.e., do not auto-increment them) because these are public values permanently recorded in the ledger history and viewable by the world.
+It is best to avoid a direct mapping of user accounts (for example, in an exchange's internal system) to destination tags.
+Also, this potentially reveals other information, such as the service's number of users.

+The best way to use destination tags is to randomly assign them uniquely for each *transaction* (so that even a single user on a given system will make use of many different tags).
+This provides better privacy.
+Save the mapping internally (e.g. "Deposit for destination tag #1234 is designated for user #9876").
+You could even limit the tag to one single use only.
+If an incoming payment has a destination tag that is not mapped to a user, you could send the money back with an error message.

+Used in this way, a popular service could quickly run out of destination tags.
+You can delete the mapping after a day or a week or so if it is unused.

+There is a risk that a user will use an address/tag after it has been removed from the system, or the service provider no longer wants any funds to be sent to that destination tag.
+Thus, an expiring address/tag is useful in many of the cases where destination tags are used.

+### Use cases for expiration

+In many cases, destination tags should not be valid forever.
+Given XRP's fast transaction speed, it should be reasonable to have tags expire in relatively short periods of time.
+When generating an address, randomly assign a new destination tag to the user, as described above.
+Beyond that, some rough guidelines/expectations follow:

+- **Exchanges:**: It is reasonable to have the tag expire in 24-48 hours from generation, and indicate this fact to the user on the deposit page of the site.
+Internally, the exchange can allow some leeway for internal accounting, not deleting/invalidating the tag <-> user mapping for, say, 3-4 days.
+If the exchange wants or needs to transition away from the use of a particular account, expirations provide them with some assurance that users should stop sending to the old account within a few days.
+- **Merchants:**: It is reasonable to have the tag expire shortly after you expect the customer to send the payment.
+For example, if you expect payment in about 2 minutes, you can set the address to expire in 5 minutes.
+Remember that a customer can always request a new address if they fail to make payment in the expected timeframe, and you can (if you choose) simply generate a new X Address for the same account and tag as before, and merely extending the expiration.

+Of course, shorter or longer expirations should be fine as well; it's a convenience trade-off.
+It's not a bad idea to set that an address expires in a year, for example; the account does not actually become invalid or anything.
+It is merely an indicator to the sender that they should check with the receipient (out of band) to make sure there isn't a different address that they would now prefer.

+// TODO: move to FAQ

+Note that expiration is optional, so service providers can always generate addresses that never expire.
+It is only an additional layer of safety, similar to encoding tags in addresses: it eliminates a class of potential mistakes.
+Expirations are for convenience and do not affect anything in the ledger data or transaction data.

+Generally, the rule of thumb is that the expiration should prevent misuse without extra knowledge or effort from users.

 ## Limitations

 We are not looking to change the on-ledger format; that is, the new style addresses can't be used for fields where an `AccountID` is expected in the binary format.
 Instead, the packed address will be detected and decoded at higher levels (for example, by the client software, `ripple-lib` or the RPC and WebSocket APIs in `rippled`), verified and then split into distinct fields (e.g. `sfDestination` and `sfDestinationTag`) as appropriate, to assemble the underlying transaction.

 This new address style incorporates the destination tag and a network ID.
 By updating software to understand such packed addresses, we improve the UX, while intelligently unpacking such addresses into their constituent parts for the underlying system.

+#### Limitations of expiration

+The expiration can be enforced by the X address decoder, where an expired address will be detected as "invalid".
+The sender should refuse to send to the expired address, and the user should fetch a new address/tag from the service provider.
+There are no changes to transactions or consensus for this; it will be trivial for advanced users to override the expiration.
+However, it is a very valuable feature to have because defines a specific lifetime for an address/tag pair, sets expectations, and prevents user error.

 ## Options